Capillary levelling of thin liquid films of power-law rheology: Weakly singular nature and levelling solutions

 \subsection{Weakly singular nature}

-In the Newtonian case, \eqref{eq:thinFilmEq} is degenerate in that the flux vanishes at points where the thickness $h$ vanishes.
-In the non-Newtonian case, \eqref{eq:thinFilmEq} is degenerate even if $h$ is not zero, at a point $x_0$ where the pressure gradient (that is, the third derivative of $h$) is zero.
-A sensible expansion for $h$ near such a point is
+In the Newtonian case, the thin film equation \eqref{eq:thinFilmEq} is only singular at points where the thickness $h$ vanishes, which are not present in the study of levelling.
+In the non-Newtonian case, \eqref{eq:thinFilmEq} is singular even if $h$ is not zero, at a point $x_0$ where the pressure gradient (that is, the third derivative of $h$) is zero.
+We demonstrate this singular nature by expanding a solution near such a point.
+A sensible expansion for $h$ near $x_0$ is

 where $r$ is an as-yet unknown power.
-On substitution into \eqref{eq:thinFilmEq}, the leading order term in the flux $q$ is
+On substitution into \eqref{eq:thinFilmEq}, the leading-order term in the flux $q$ is

 so that